UKs Johnson Urged To Embrace No-deal Brexit - UrduPoint

 "A No Deal Brexit is really a Trump Deal Brexit," he said.

-"I hope we can come to a good working arrangement and bring on board others across parliament who see the danger of a No Deal crash out," he said.

-Speaking to BBC radio, Liberal Democrat leader Jo Swinson said she would be willing to discuss all possible options "because we do not have a lot of time".

-- Suspending parliament 'unlawful' - Britain's parliament is not due to resume until next week.
+- Suspending parliament 'unlawful' - Britain's parliament is due to return on September 3.

 But anti-Brexit politicians have been discussing plans ever since Johnson came to power last month vowing to take Britain out of the EU on October 31 with or without a divorce deal with Brussels.